 Prompt Portfolios for Non-Coders (PM, Ops, Marketing, HR)

 Your career deserves calm clarity.
-This guide is reader‑first: small steps, honest signals, and a cadence you can finish-powered by WisGrowth's Career Clarity Companion Platform.
+This guide is reader‑first: small steps, honest signals, and a cadence you can finish-powered by WisGrowth's Career Clarity Decision Guide Platform.

-Start with the Career Clarity Quiz, then run an honest ATS baseline.
+Start with the Take free career snapshot quiz, then run an honest ATS baseline.
 Build proof weekly.

 Hiring managers want proof you can deliver with AI.
 A prompt portfolio replaces buzzwords with reusable systems, real outputs, and before/after metrics.